pa11y/pa11y/README.md

   -s, --sitemap <url>             the path to a sitemap -f, --sitemap-find <pattern>    a pattern to find in sitemaps.
 Use with --sitemap-replace -r, --sitemap-replace <string>  a replacement to apply in sitemaps.
-Use with --sitemap-find -j, --json                      Output results as JSON -T, --threshold <number>        permit this number of errors, warnings, or notices, otherwise fail with exit code 2
+Use with --sitemap-find -r, --sitemap-exclude <pattern> a pattern to find in sitemaps and exclude any url that matches -j, --json                      Output results as JSON -T, --threshold <number>        permit this number of errors, warnings, or notices, otherwise fail with exit code 2
 ```